metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-Plugin-ContributorCovenant/README.md

 Note that this plugin will prune other CODE\_OF\_CONDUCT.md files, to avoid multiple CODE\_OF\_CONDUCT.md preventing the build.

+The version of this module will match the version of the Contributor Covenant used.
+For instance, version 1.004001 will use Contributor Covenant version 1.4.1.

 # AUTHOR

 Kivanc Yazan `<kyzn at cpan.org>`

+# CONTRIBUTORS

+Joelle Maslak `<jmaslak at antelope.net>`

 # COPYRIGHT AND LICENSE